ashnakhetan/connected-cars-visualization/README.md

 MultiLineVisualization.ipynb : The Python code for the path of a car SHOWING history as well.
 Multi1.html : The resulting html animation.
+Gradient1.html : Same depiction with a smooth transitioning of colors.

 CurrentPointVisualization.ipynb : The Python code for the path of a car WITHOUT history.
 Current1.html : The resulting html animation.